 - Avoid abusive or offensive hashtags – Twitter often censors trending hashtags.
 For instance – Twitter censored the #Thatsafrican and #thingsdarkiessay hashtags after users complained that they found the hashtags to be offensive.
 This has reached a new high level this month (Apr 2016), traditionally Twitter users have been flagging abusive tweets separately, while users can now, flag multiple abusive tweets in a single report.
 Instagram goes up to a level of banning the hashtag itself.
 For instance #EDM , #curvy were banned by Instagram due to dual meanings and offensiveness associated with #curvy in specific.
 Thus, please avoid such hashtags.

-Ideal character limit for the king of hashtags, Twitter – 140 stands intact
+Ideal character limit for Twitter – It’s 280 Now

 The bottom line